MaritB02/Final-code-M3/README.md

 The scripts include tools for:

-Chapter 2: Calculation of pointer usage duration and registration errors Chapter 3: Extraction of IOERT field surfaces and calculation of distances to the PTV Chapter 4: Calculation of recurrence medoids, determination of whether these medoids are located inside or outside the IOERT field and PTV, and calculation of medoid-to-IOERT field distances
+* Chapter 2: Calculation of pointer usage duration and registration errors.
+* Chapter 3: Extraction of IOERT field surfaces and calculation of distances to the PTV.
+* Chapter 4: Calculation of recurrence medoids, determination of whether these medoids are located inside or outside the IOERT field and PTV, and calculation of medoid-to-IOERT field distances.

 ## Usage